ganesh7shahane/predictive_ADMET_modelling/README.md

-# Repo for Predictive ADME Modeling using scikit-learn and Pytorch
+# Repo for Predictive ADME Modeling using scikit-learn